(Not Your Typical) Feast Gatherings

 We are not responsible for entertainment and childcare.
 However, we are willing to coordinate facilitating those who are interested in planning/leading or participating in particular activities/programs during the event.
 There are plenty of things we can do on the premises as well as nearby attractions.

-I would hope all members in attendance would look out for one another, but ultimately each adult is responsible for his/her own individual and family’s behavior and well-being.
+Each adult is responsible for his/her own individual and family’s behavior and well-being.

 In Conclusion